 How do we resist reductive inscriptions of/upon our bodies, enabling our actual(izing) presences to materialize in far more complex and particular ways?

-In Walking Distance I pledged to walk everywhere I go from July 12-July 23, 2017 (excluding July 15).
-Everyone is invited to walk with me, conducting inquires and conversations along the way.
-Currently, Walking Distance will be performed by appointment–every day that I have a walking date I will re-set to walking only.
+In Walking Distance I pledged to walk everywhere I went from July 12-July 23, 2017 (excluding July 15).
+The public was invited to walk with me, conducting inquiries and conversations along the way.

-Walking Distance is predicated on several idea-desires, all of which and more will be brought up on the walking journeys.
+Walking Distance is predicated on several idea-desires, all of which and more were brought up on the walking journeys.